MadAppGang/css-class-combiner/README.md

   .combine(yetAnotherClassName)
 ```

-It also works if you pass all additionals classNames as a set of arguments into one combine call:
+It also works if you pass all additional classNames as a set of arguments into one combine call:

 ```javascript
 const className = new Combiner(baseClassName)